UltraEngine/Documentation/CPP/ListenEvent.md

 }
 ```

-The example below demonstrates how an even listener can be used for custom resizing behavior:
+The example below demonstrates how an event listener can be used for custom resizing behavior:

 ```c++
 #include "UltraEngine.h"